 The curriculum at Burgess Hill Girls is much about embracing the future, and it includes a wide range of subjects such as art, design and technology, english, drama, languages and classics, maths, science and computing, music, social sciences and sport.
 The main aim is to offer an outstanding academic education to inspire the students to excel.

 Burgess Hill Girls has achieved success because they have learnt to push boundaries and convention at a tender age.
-The academic curriculum is focused on encouraging the girls to aim high, be willing to take risks and to embrace change, ensuring they are fully prepared for the future.
+The academic curriculum is focused on encouraging the girls to aim high and to be willing to take risks and to embrace change, to ensure they are fully prepared for the future.

 All girls leaving the school are well-informed about choosing their desired career path and being fully prepared for it.
 Careers guidance is offered to all the students and formal careers advice is offered in the Senior School.
 Careers-focused events are also organized to encouraging the girls to develop their communication and networking skills.